 # Accessing a Public API

 Data Requests allow you to retrieve information from public API endpoints that do not require sensitive credentials like API keys.
-For APIs that do require keys, see [accessing-a-private-api](https://docs.seda.xyz/home/for-developers/define-your-data-source/accessing-a-private-api "mention").
+For APIs that do require keys, see [Accessing a Private API](/home/for-developers/define-your-data-source/accessing-a-private-api.md).

 In this walkthrough, we'll use the [SEDA Starter Kit](https://github.com/sedaprotocol/seda-starter-kit), which includes all necessary dependencies to build and test an Oracle Program.